Skip to content

 Present value analysis.

-Calculate Net Present Value of cash flows for investment decisions.
-Enter initial investment and years for an instant result.
+Calculate the Net Present Value of a series of cash flows for an investment decision, given discount rate and project length.

 What this tool does